Facts and Figures

 Alumni

-More than 87,000 Mercer alumni, including graduates of Tift College, live in all 50 states and in 90 countries.
-The Mercer University Alumni Association, governed by a National Board of Directors and an Alumni Board of Directors for each college and school, seeks to promote the commitment of alumni to the University.
-The Association sponsors events each year, including Homecoming on the Macon campus and “Mercer Mingles” in cities where alumni live.
-A network of 49 local alumni chapters helps Mercerians stay connected in their hometowns.
+Because every graduate is automatically a member of the Mercer University Alumni Association, more than 90,000 Mercer alumni, including graduates of Tift College, live in all 50 states and in 90 countries.
+The Alumni Association, governed by a National Board of Directors and an Alumni Board of Directors for each college and school, seeks to engage alumni by providing relevant programming, enhanced connections and effective communications.
+The Association strives to create unique opportunities for Bears, build a culture of philanthropy, preserve the traditions that make Mercer special and forge lifelong connections.
+Examples of events the Association sponsors each year include Homecoming on the Macon campus and “Mercer Mingles” in cities where alumni live.

 Educational Partnership